 In the absence of persistent hemodynamic instability or coagulopathy, renal reconstruction is safe and effective.
 The method of kidney reconstruction is dictated by the degree and location of the injury, and not by the associated intra-abdominal injuries.
 In the face of concomitant major pancreatic or colonic injuries with frank fecal contamination, renal reconstruction is successful, with only a slightly increased complication rate.
 The reconstructive principles for renal injures are as follows:

-When proximal vascular control is initially achieved before all renal explorations, nephrectomy is required in less than 12% of cases.
-When primary vascular control is not achieved and massive bleeding is encountered, in the rush to control bleeding, a kidney that could have been salvaged is unnecessarily sacrificed.
+When proximal vascular control is initially achieved, before all renal explorations, nephrectomy is required in less than 12% of cases.
+When primary vascular control is not achieved and massive bleeding is encountered, in the rush to control bleeding, a kidney that could have been salvaged may be unnecessarily sacrificed.
 Overall, nephrectomy is required when the patient is persistently hemodynamically unstable and, thus, is a life-saving maneuver.
-Other indications for nephrectomy are grade 5 injuries that are deemed irreparable, such as major vascular pedicle injury, particularly on the right side.
+Other indications for nephrectomy are as follows:

 Adjuncts include absorbable mesh wrap, topical thrombostatic agents, and omentum.

 As with all trauma patients, the postoperative course should be monitored to ensure successful hemostasis.
 Serial hematocrit measurements should be considered.
 In patients in whom a damaged but perfused kidney is left in situ, renovascular hypertension remains a theoretical possibility and the patient should be monitored clinically for this entity.

 For patient education resources, see the Kidneys and Urinary System Center, as well as Intravenous Pyelogram and Blood in the Urine.